23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Best luxury spa in Tofino: Ancient Cedars Spa

 If you really want to treat yourself, book the massage hut that opens up onto the ocean.
-As you're getting your massage you will hear sounds of the waves crashing into the rock.
+As you're getting your massage you will hear the sounds of the waves crashing into the rock.
 Our massages were excellent and almost put us to sleep.

 The Ancient Cedars Spa is located at the Wickaninnish Inn.
 They accept non-hotel guests, but hotel guests get priority.
 During high season they offer to put non-hotel guests on a waiting list and then let them know a few days in advance if there is availability.